5 High-Paying Entry-Level Remote Jobs (and How to Apply)

 3. Web developer

 Web developers design, code, and manage websites.
 There are several web developer roles.
 Front-end developers design the visual layout of websites, while back-end developers are responsible for coding them.
-Full-stack developers both design and code websites, while webmasters manage and update them.
+Full-stack developers design and code websites, while webmasters manage and update them.
 The online nature of web development means that it can be done as easily from home as in an office.

 • Requirements: You don’t need any specific degree to become a web developer, though some employers may prefer candidates with a bachelor’s degree.
 Key skills that web developers need include knowing multimedia publishing tools, HTML, and other programming languages like JavaScript [9].